ArrakisFinance/v2-tutorials/README.md

 Finally, if you face issues with gas pricing in subsequent steps? you can manually override gas prices by optionally adding `MAX_FEE_OVERRIDE` and `MAX_PRIORITY_FEE_OVERRIDE` variables in the `.env` file.

-Your `.env` file should now look something like this (forcing a 40 gwei gas price):
+Your `.env` file should now look something like this (in this case, forcing a 40 gwei gas price):

 ```
 ALCHEMY_ID=aaaaaaaaaaaaaaaaaaaaaaaaaaaa